what-is-software-testing-image

 There are four levels of software testing, as follows-

 • Unit Testing: It is the first level of testing that involves validating every individual component or module of a software product for its correctness and functionality.
 Each module is tested in isolation.
+It is usually done by the developers (but some testers, well-versed with the code, can also write unit tests).
+The developers write the code that tests the individual module or component of the software application.

 • Integration Testing: This level involves combining unit-tested components and testing them as a group.
 It uncovers any inconsistencies between the integration of components.